Jaxx497/concertus/docs/keymaps.md

 **Album-View Specific**
 | Toggle Album Sorting Algorithm | `Ctrl` + `h` <br> `Ctrl` + `l` |

-> **Note:** Add an entire album or playlist to the queue by pressing
+> **Note:** Add an entire album or playlist to the queue by pressing `q`
-> `q` directly from the sidebar pane.
-If nothing is playing, the
+> directly from the sidebar pane.
+If nothing is playing, then the first element
-> selected entity will begin playing automatically.
+> of the selected entity will begin playing automatically.